atmosfar/audition_session_to_reaper_project_converter/README.md

 # Audition session to Reaper project converter

 This script provides basic conversion between Adobe Audition Session (.sesx) files and Reaper Project (.rpp) files.
+It was written for use with Python 3.13.

 ![File comparison](imgs/comparison.png)